magento/devdocs/guides/v2.3/magento-functional-testing-framework/cest/actions.md

 after|string|optional|
 storeCode|string|optional|

-It can contain one or more child elements `required-entity` optionally.
+This action can optionally contain one or more `required-entity` child elements.

 #### required-entity